drstranges/ActionHandler/README.md

 - `.IntentAction` - Action with Intent: start activity, satrt service, send broadcast.
 - `.DialogAction` - Aaction which shows simple dialog before it fired.
 - `.RequestAction` - Simple action which makes network request.
-- `.RxRequestAction` - Simple action which makes network request with RxJava observable calls.
+- `.RxRequestAction` - Simple action which makes network requests with RxJava observable calls.
 - `.CompositeAction` - Composite action which can contain other actions inside and shows simple menu to choose one of them when fired.
 - Any custom actions...